Dealer Website: How to Find the Right Provider

 Many of today’s dealer website providers have hidden ala carte pricing.
 By the time you add in all the upcharges — for things like monthly payment calculation, credit score requests, trade-in tools and all kinds of 3rd party widgets — not only does your monthly payment swell, but you’re setting your site up for a bad SEO and mobile experience.

-The best dealer website providers provide fair, transparent, all-inclusive pricing.
+The best dealer website providers provide fair, transparent, all inclusive pricing.
 No 3rd party widgets to sabotage SEO and create a terrible user experience on mobile.

 Some dealer website providers expect you to do all the migrations necessary to get your current systems up and running on their platform.
 But, who has time for that?
 Certainly not busy dealers or GM’s with tons of other priorities.

-In fact, the horror stories you hear about how difficult it is to switch website providers stem from providers who have terrible customer service when it’s time to manage the migrations.
+In fact, the horror stories you hear about how difficult it is to switch website providers stem from providers who seems like those who have terrible customer service when it’s time to manage the migrations.
 They overpromise during the sales process, and can’t deliver during set-up.
 It can take them many, many frustrating months to get you up and running — and that’s many, many months of missed opportunities to sell more cars and increase your profits.

 When you’re evaluating providers, make sure you don’t have to lift a finger to on-board.
 Your new provider should get your site completely integrated with your CRM, your inventory, CarFax, KBB, all of it.
 And they should do it inside of a month with minimal input from you.